 - Concurrent changes can still be made and wait-times avoided while still permitting notifications and coordination

 - Knowledge is still disseminated (rather than hoarded) and spread-around the team

 - Collective ownership and its practices, such as refactoring, are still enabled

-- the "steward" is for a piece of code.
+- Pair programming can still be done, where pairing assignments can be based in part on who the "steward" is for a piece of code.
 (At some point stewards can even hand-off-the baton to another)

 When Brad presented the notion of Code-Stewardshop on several agile forums, he received a great deal of feedback.
 Most apparent was that he had utterly failed to successfully convey what it was.
 Despite repeated statements that stewardship was not about code access, it seems everyone who read it thought the code steward, as described, was basically a "gatekeeper" from whom others must acquire some "write-token" for permission to edit a class/module.